Notable People

 Eagleman did not become prominent by staying inside one narrow subfield.
 He became prominent by moving between research, application, and explanation without sounding like he was doing public outreach as a lesser sideline.
 His television series The Brain, his books, his talks, and his more recent Inner Cosmos podcast all grow out of the same instinct: complex neuroscience should change how ordinary people think about themselves.

 This is why he has lasted as a public figure.
-He is not merely summarizing other people's work.
+He is doing more than summarizing other people's work.
 He is building conceptual bridges between brain science and lived experience.

 Possibilianism was never just a religion question